Major in Nursing | Bachelor of Science in Nursing

 Why study nursing at UMHB?

-UMHB nursing graduates have 100% job placement, usually prior to graduation.
+UMHB bachelor of nursing degree graduates have 100% job placement, usually prior to graduation.

 UMHB’s state-of-the-art Clinical Simulation Learning Center offers a simulated hospital, a standardized patient clinic, and skills and diagnosis labs where students can develop their assessment and procedural skills before moving out into real-world settings.
 The university’s strong relationship with regional healthcare providers makes it possible for students to then move out into clinical assignments to gain firsthand knowledge working in a wide range of top-notch care settings.